hettie-d/NORM/README.md

 This repo contains a set of packages that can be used to automate the process of building NORM functions.

-To automate this process, we need to present a contract more formally.
-We present a contract as a JSON schema, then parse it and store the results in meta tables, later used to build the types and functions.
+The contract between an applicarion and a database is presented in the form of JSON schema, which is then parsed and the results in meta tables.
+This information is later used to build Postgres types and functions.

  ##  TOC:

- * The documentation directory contains:
+ * The documentation directory contains: NORM user Guide (HTML and pdf format)
- * The presentation directory contains ppt of the  presentation from SOFSEM 2020 conference, where NORM was first officially announced.Take a look to find out why NORM was developed, and what are the advantages of this approach.
+ * The presentation directory contains ppt of the  presentation from SOFSEM 2020 conference, where NORM was first officially announced, and a presentation from Swiss PG Day 2022 when the automated funcitons generation was introduced.
  * The sql directory contains a source code for the generator
+ * The examples diectory contains examples of JSON schemas which can be used as input for NORM.
+All schemas are based on postges_air database.
+ * obsolete-example directory contains an example which was used in the earlie NOM presentations.

 ## Quick Start

 To use NORM, run the file

-\_load\_all\_norm\_gen.sql from this directory on your local Postgres database
+\_load\_all.sql from the sql directory on your local Postgres database

-It will create a NORM_GEN schema with metadata tables and deploy the following packages: process_schema
+It will create a NORM schema with metadata tables and deploy the following packages:

+process_schema

 build_conditions